kobotoolbox/xls-import/README.md

 ```

 #### Underlying Spreadsheet Rules
 1. The spreadsheet must include a worksheet (following all the content worksheets) called ```IDSheet```.
 This worksheet contains a minimum of two cells.
 Cell B1 contains the KPI ID.
 Cell B2 contains the KC ID.
-These two IDs will be provided to you.
+Refer to this video to determine how to find those two IDs: https://youtu.be/vMz_Q0yqpm8

     ![screen shot 2017-12-20 at 10 58 17 pm](https://user-images.githubusercontent.com/192568/34240033-6399f582-e5d9-11e7-9e0f-fd86c946e5a9.png)